New York Pay Transparency. Single-State Compliance.

 Lauren "The max is $125K?"

-You "That's the current band on file, yes."
+You "Yes, the current band on file."

-Sharing a pay scale that doesn't match reality creates worse evidence than sharing nothing.
-If Lauren's lawyer later discovers Brian is paid $17K above the band maximum, the outdated scale becomes Exhibit A: proof that the company doesn't follow its own rules.
+Sharing a scale that doesn't match reality is worse than sharing nothing.
+When Lauren's lawyer discovers Brian is paid $17K above max, the outdated scale becomes Exhibit A: proof the company doesn't follow its own rules.

-"Lauren, I want to make sure I give you accurate information.
-Let me pull the data together properly.
+"Lauren, let me pull the data properly.
 Can I get back to you in two weeks?"

 Lauren "Two weeks for a number you should already have?"

 She accepts Stripe's offer eleven days later.
-She doesn't file a complaint.
-She doesn't need to.she just leaves.
-And she tells the other three women on the engineering team why.
+No complaint.
+She just leaves.
+And tells the other three women on the engineering team why.

 Tom Brennan has modeled three scenarios against Hudson Park Media's New York exposure.
 Click each card to see the full breakdown.